Please ensure Javascript is enabled for purposes of website accessibility

-Use AF SDK to search for assets (elements and their attributes).
+• Use the AF SDK to search for assets (elements and their attributes).

-Help for methods and data types used in this lesson
+The following methods and data types are used in this lesson:

-OSIsoft recommends that you reduce the search results to a minimum on the server, not on the client.
-In other words, you should call AF SDK methods that allow the server to process the search results instead of writing custom search logic in the client code.
+We recommend performing queries on the server, not on the client application.
+In other words, you should have the server process search results instead of writing custom search logic in the client code.

-Starting with PI AF 2016 (2.8), search query methods are available that process query strings instead of methods for each type of search.
-For the exercises in this section, use the new AFSearch methods such as the AFElementSearch class.
+Beginning with PI AF 2016 (version 2.8), query methods that process query strings are available instead of methods for each type of search.
+The exercises in this section use the new AFSearch methods, such as the AFElementSearch class.

-For this lesson, imagine you are a software developer for a power company.
+In this lesson, assume the role of a software developer at a power company.
 Your assignment is to develop a client application that allows users to search for electric meters (PI AF Elements) and attributes.
 When the application is complete, users should be able to search for meters by name, element template, element category, and attribute values.
-The user should also be able to search for meter attributes by name, element template, and attribute category.
+Users should also be able to search for meter attributes by name, element template, and attribute category.

 Use the PI AF database named Green Power Company, which is located on your PI AF server.
 You will be asked to write several methods that search for elements and attributes and print the search results to the console.
 Before starting, it might help to familiarize yourself with the Green Power Company database using PI System Explorer.

-The first example problem is shown here along with its solution.
-For this first problem, you should implement the following methods inside Program2.cs and run the application with the arguments provided for each of the following methods in .
+The first example problem and solution are shown here.
+For this first problem, you should implement the following methods inside Program2.cs and run the application with the arguments provided for each of the following methods in Main().

 static void FindMetersByName(AFDatabase database, string elementNameFilter)